AUTODIAL/AutoEIS/README.md

 `<version>` refers to the specific version of Julia you have installed, and `<username>` is the name of the current user on Windows.
 To confirm the location of your Julia executable path, you can open a command prompt or terminal and enter the command `which julia` (for Unix-based systems) or `where julia` (for Windows).
 This will display the full path of the Julia executable file.

-**That said, we strongly recommend that you install Julia using juliaup.**

 Once you locate the Julia executable path, you can set it in Python using the following command:

 ```python